handsomefencer/maizzle-compose/README.md

 ## Why use Maizzle Compose?

 Maizzle helps you to write clean and fast email templates using inline styles.
-Rails allows you to preview templates with interpolated.
-Maizzle Compose lets you do both.
+Rails allows you to preview them with interpolated code.

+With Maizzle Compose, you get both.

 ## Getting Started